PGDE (Secondary)

 Applicants who are working towards these qualifications will also be considered on the condition that the applicant, if successful at interview, has attained these qualifications prior to the start of the course in August 2024.

-Note: We will accept alternative International qualifications in English and Mathematics where evidence is provided via NARIC (National Recognition Information Centre).
+Note: This list is not exhaustive and there are other qualifications we may accept as equivalent.
+We will accept alternative International qualifications in English and Mathematics where evidence is provided via NARIC (National Recognition Information Centre).
+Please contact our admissions team for support with this.

 Applicants are strongly advised to visit the Teaching in Scotland website for full information on what is required to become a teacher in Scotland.